-eMentors is an email mentoring program that offers high school students the opportunity to develop a relationship with a mentor in a professional field.
+eMentors is an online mentoring program that offers high school students the opportunity to develop a relationship with a mentor in a professional field.
 Over the course of eight weeks, students and mentors discuss topics including college and career experience, interviewing skills, workplace etiquette, having a positive attitude, and more.
-Students and mentors meet in-person at the mentor’s workplace for a Meet and Greet event halfway through the program.
+Students and mentors also participate in two virtual activities focused on building the mentor-student relationship and learning more about career opportunities.

 Students who engage with their mentors during this program learn about future career opportunities, how to network with others within a professional setting, improve their written communication skills, and receive advice from a trusting adult.